kahatie/AtomMC/README.md

 # AtomMC
-Minecraft docker with AtomMC
+Minecraft docker with AtomMC 1.12.2

-change volume path and password in docker-compose.yml then run "docker-compose up"
+checkout, change volume path and password in docker-compose.yml, then run "docker-compose up"